piperamirez/mobilepsu-ios/README.md

 ## About

 This software is an iOS client for the mobilepsu-api.
-The MobilePSU app is an online prep test for the PSU, allowing users practice interactively.
+The MobilePSU app is an online prep test for the PSU, the current college admission evaluation for higher education in Chile as of 2015.

 ## Screenshots